Colin Dunlop of Carmyle: Life

-He was born at Garnkirk House on 7 January 1706 the sixth son of James Dunlop of Garnkirk (1655-1719) and his wife, Lilias Campbell (d.1709).
+He was born in Garnkirk on 7 January 1706 the sixth son of James Dunlop of Garnkirk (1655-1719) and his wife, Lilias Campbell (d.1709).
 His father was a tobacco merchant and one of the Glasgow "Virginia Dons" and was co-founder of the Old Ship Bank.

 He became a Baile in Glasgow Town Council in 1747 and Dean of Guild in 1750.
-In 1750 he and his brother Robert Dunlop were amongst the 26 founders of the Ship Bank in Glasgow.
-In 1770 he succeeded James Buchanan of Drumpellier as Lord Provost.
+In 1750, he and his brother Robert Dunlop were amongst the 26 founders of the Ship Bank in Glasgow.
+In 1770, he succeeded James Buchanan of Drumpellier as Lord Provost.
 He was succeeded in turn in 1772 by Arthur Connell.

-As a tobacco merchant with major plantations in Virginia he (as all others from Britain) lost their American estates in the American Revolution of 1776.
+As a tobacco merchant with major plantations in Virginia he (as all others from Britain) lost their American estates in the American Revolution.

 His large townhouse stood on the south side of Argyle Street and the adjacent street Dunlop Street was named in his honour.

 He died on 13 August 1777.